By Sara Khan · May 21, 2026

 The compounding cost of ignoring this shift

 Pakistani businesses that continue optimizing exclusively for traditional search rankings will find themselves invisible in the fastest-growing search channel available.
 The invisibility compounds because AI engines build persistent knowledge graphs from cited sources.
 A business that earns a citation in Google AI Mode or ChatGPT today maintains that citation advantage for months, as AI systems incorporate cited entities into their training data and retrieval indices.
 The inverse is also true: businesses that are not cited now face an increasingly steep climb to citation as competitors establish themselves as authoritative sources in AI knowledge bases.
-The window for early-mover advantage in AI citation is open now, and it narrows with each passing month as more businesses optimize for extraction.
+The advantage goes to businesses that make their commercial pages clearer, better sourced, and easier to evaluate before competitors do.

 Read next: Why Ranking Reports Don’t Pay Bills in the GEO Era · AI Overviews Are Not Killing Pakistani Traffic — Content Quality Is